constantjxyz/PromptLink/README.md

 ## Code
 Most of the code is stored in three folders: "gen_candidates", "gen_gpt_responses", and "baselines".
 More details can be found within these folders respectively.

-* "gen_candidates": This folder contains the code for PromptLink's concept representation and candidate generation process.
+* Folder "gen_candidates": This folder contains the code for PromptLink's concept representation and candidate generation process.

-* "gen_gpt_responses": This folder shows how PromptLink leverages the LLM to retrieve the final prediction answer.
+* Folder "gen_gpt_responses": This folder shows how PromptLink leverages the LLM to retrieve the final prediction answer.

-* "baselines": This folder contains the code for running all compared baseline methods, including BM25, Levenshtein Distance, BioBERT, and SAPBERT.
+* Folder "baselines": This folder contains the code for running all compared baseline methods, including BM25, Levenshtein Distance, BioBERT, and SAPBERT.